Mkps/PowerManager/README.md

 This project currently does not have a specific license.

 ## Contact
-For any inquiries or feedback, feel free to reach out to the project maintainer at aloubier@student.42.fr.
+For any inquiries or feedback, feel free to reach out at aloubier@student.42.fr.
 Your input is highly appreciated!